Some babies need to spend time in a neonatal or special care unit after birth.

 Most hospitals have classes and demonstrations on baby care.
 These can help you prepare for going home with your baby.

 You may be offered baby CPR (cardiopulmonary resuscitation) classes.
-You don't have to take it but it's useful to do it.
+You do not have to take them, but they can be useful.

 Planning the journey

 You need a particular type of car seat to take your baby home in your car.
-You can read more information on child car seats on the Road Safety Authority website.
+Read more about child car seats and car safety.

 Staff in the neonatal unit will give you information on how to position your baby in the car seat.
 Never place straps around the head or tummy.